aj3423/AdSkip/README.md

   - Left pane: Tap on the screenshot to select the "close" or "skip" button (**long press** to zoom in).
   - Middle pane: Shows the full window hierarchy.
 The selected item is automatically focused.
-  - Right pane: Displays the detected unique path of the element.
-You can review or manually edit it here.
+  - Right pane: The app automatically tries to find the unique path of the selected element.
+You can also manually edit it.

 ### 4. Save the rule
   If a unique path is found, tap **Save Rule** in the right pane, it will appear in the Rules tab and become active immediately.